ariscript/minidusa/roadmap.md

 - `#lazy`, program transformation implemented as a macro
   - Maybe this generates fresh relation names which should work
   - This could be cool, but isn't necessarily key that it's a macro
-- Open rules, `is?`
-  - Then, the only Dusa features unsupported are running things backwards

 - Transformation to allow nesting
   - This is apparently a non-local change (think about the structure of the spec itself; apparently drilling down wouldn't work either)
-- Make generating fresh relation names better!
-  - This should be doable using a rewrite rule in the spec
-    - Basically mirrors a bit of the `attribute` syntax to drill down (one or two parens worth) and pick out the name
-    - Is it possible to "undo" this before passing to the compiler?
-    - We would have to keep syntax objects around at runtime, then (review previous notes to see which notion of equality!)
 - Maybe there are questions about whether to allow macros in more positions, like in logic variable positions.
 Think about logic variable freshness and whether that _actually_ comes up without this?
+  - Currently, we get nothing from fresh logic variables.
+Allowing macro expansion on RHS of `:-`s could make this actually work

 - Parse Dusa test cases and benchmark / compare
   - Then again, `mini` absolves us of these issues